Story Of Waqqas Malik: Founder Of Dear Sir | Young Entrepreneur With Great Goals

 Q13) What comes first for your money or emotions?

 One of my Mentor Ms Nivedita Jha taught me “There is no place for Emotion in business” and “Always be humble and responsible towards your consumers”.
-And when our consumers are the future of this great country then I have to be humble in serving quality product and strict in taking tough organizational decisions.
+And when our consumers are the future of this great country then I have to be humble in serving quality products and strict in taking tough organizational decisions.
 Students are my priority and I am very emotional towards them.
 Due to this attachment, “Quality” became my mantra.

 Q14) Tell us about your early life & How has been an entrepreneur affected your family life?

 My story is the same as other stories you may hear earlier and believe me it doesn’t matter at all.
 Who cares who I was earlier until I started to dream and decided to change it.
 Remember any sad life story and think that was me but one thing which makes me different from others is the way I believe in my abilities.

 My body and mind were always two different people for me and when my body makes any mistake, I never let my mind to criticize it or vice versa.In this way, I never lose my confidence in me even after all the unfortunate situations and mistakes I did.
 I kept learning things to change my fate and now due to that believe I built what I have today and makes my family happy as well.